-(II) In the event of an injury or sudden illness of the worker which would preclude verbal or written notification of the employer prior to such occurrence, the failure of the worker to notify the employer prior to such occurrence will not in itself constitute a reason for the denial of benefits if the worker has notified the employer at the earliest practicable time after such occurrence.
-Such notice shall be given no later than two working days following such occurrence unless the worker's physician or physician assistant authorized under section 12-36-106 (5), C.R.S., provides a written statement to the employer within one week after the employer's request that the worker's condition made giving such notice impracticable and substantiating the illness or injury.

-(III) Any physician or physician assistant authorized under section 12-36-106 (5), C.R.S., who makes or is present at any examination required under these provisions shall testify as to the results of his examination; except that no such physician or physician assistant shall be required to disclose any confidential communication imparted to him or her for the purpose of treatment which is not necessary to a proper understanding of the case.

-(IV) The off-the-job or on-the-job use of not medically prescribed intoxicating beverages or controlled substances, as defined in section 18-18-102 (5), may be reason for a determination for a full award pursuant to this subsection (4)(b), but only if:

-(A) The worker has declared to the division that he or she has an alcohol or substance use disorder;

-(B) The worker has substantiated the alcohol or substance use disorder by a competent written medical statement issued by a physician licensed to practice medicine pursuant to article 36 of title 12, or by a licensed physician assistant authorized under section 12-36-106 (5), or has substantiated the successful completion of, or ongoing participation in, a treatment program as described in subsection (4)(b)(IV)(C) of this section within four weeks after the claimant's admission.
+- (II) In the event of an injury or sudden illness of the worker that would preclude verbal or written notification of the employer prior to such occurrence, the failure of the worker to notify the employer prior to such occurrence will not in itself constitute a reason for the denial of benefits if the worker has notified the employer at the earliest practicable time after such occurrence.
+Such notice shall be given no later than two working days following such occurrence unless the worker's physician or physician assistant authorized under section 12-240-107 (6) provides a written statement to the employer within one week after the employer's request that the worker's condition made giving such notice impracticable and substantiating the illness or injury. - (III) Any physician or physician assistant authorized under section 12-240-107 (6) who makes or is present at any examination required under these provisions shall testify as to the results of the physician's or physician assistant's examination; except that no such physician or physician assistant shall be required to disclose any confidential communication imparted to him or her for the purpose of treatment that is not necessary to a proper understanding of the case. - (IV) The off-the-job or on-the-job use of not medically prescribed intoxicating beverages or controlled substances, as defined in section 18-18-102 (5), may be reason for a determination for a full award pursuant to this subsection (4)(b), but only if: - (A) The worker has declared to the division that he or she has an alcohol or substance use disorder; - (B) The worker has substantiated the alcohol or substance use disorder by a competent written medical statement issued by a physician licensed to practice medicine pursuant to article 240 of title 12, or by a licensed physician assistant authorized under section 12-240-107 (6), or has substantiated the successful completion of, or ongoing participation in, a treatment program as described in subsection (4)(b)(IV)(C) of this section within four weeks after the claimant's admission.
 The substantiation must be in writing to the division and signed by an authorized representative of the approved treatment program.